adonath/scipy-2025-gen-ai-jax-for-science-tutorial/README.md

 (NB abstract is intended to be around 100 words or less -- this is at 101.)

-## Setup Instructions

-Use colab or https://www.nebari.dev -- TBD!
-We do want GPUs.

-- Do we need separarate envs for the bio and astro part?
-No.
-- We'll provide preprocessed datasets for the astro section; premade transformer for the bio section.
-- We expect that everything will be of interest to everyone; the focus is on the JAX and GenAI rather than on the scientific applications.

-### Working on Nebari (recommended)
-As some of the exercises have higher computational demands we recommend to work in an Nebari session, which will provide access to GPUs.

-### Google Colab
-You can open then tutorial in a Google Colab session.
-This typically offers some access to GPUs.

-### Working locally (not recommended)
-The tutorial exerices can also be done locally if you have a very capable machine.

 ## Requirements
 Experience with NumPy and some SciPy, dataclasses and functools from the standard library.
 Knowledge on basic statistics, calculcus and linear algebra.
 No previous knowledge of either JAX or generative AI expected.
 Astronomy and biology are used as applications and we expect both parts to be of interest to the whole audience.